Clemsazert/docker-ci-cd-tutorial/README.md

 2. The base image

-🛠️ Exercise: find the base image of python:3.7-alpine3.12, and it's weight.
+🛠️ Exercise: find the base image of python:3.7, and it's weight.
 (Hint: docker hub ...)

 Yes, it's ubuntu.
 The whole ubuntu.
 To run a Flask app.
 There are a lot of ubuntu features that we don't need.
-We will find a lighter linux distro to run our app.
-A very knwon one is `alpine`.
+We might be able to find a lighter linux distro to run our app.
+A very famous one is `alpine`.
 And guess what, the python registry in docker hub has an image based on alpine !
 Change the first line of the docker file to :
 - `FROM python:3.7-alpine3.12`
 - Rebuild the image with `docker build -t flask .`
 - Run `docker images`. flask should weight something like 50 mo.
-Still a bit huge but for no let's say it's good for us.
+Still a bit huge but for now let's say it's good for us.

 ### e.
 Express App